warmlogic/expertTrain/README.md

    - There is a creature set located on curran-lab:
       - <pre><code>/Volumes/curranlab/ExperimentDesign/Experiment Stimuli/Creatures/sorted_in_selected_not_selected.zip</code></pre>
       - NB: If you use this stimulus set and the provided config files (see "Preparing the experiment", below), you must rename the family 1 directory to "a" and the family 2 directory to "s".
-   - There is a bird set located on curran-lab: `/Volumes/curranlab/ExperimentDesign/Experiment Stimuli/Birds/Birds_matt/Final Bird Stimuli` (email me or `tclab@colorado` if you need help)
+   - There is a bird set located on curran-lab: `/Volumes/curranlab/ExperimentDesign/Experiment Stimuli/Birds/Birds_matt/Final Bird Stimuli` (email me or `tclab@colorado.edu` if you need help)

 Preparing the experiment
 ----